---

 ### For the quiz

-- Be able to compute the expected number of false positives given $m$ and $\alpha$.
+- Compute the expected number of false positives given $m$ tests and $\alpha$.

 - Know when to use Bonferroni vs. BH (stakes determine the correction).